Dr Fiona Haarer

 I read Classics at St Hilda’s College, Oxford, before doing an MPhil and DPhil in Byzantine Studies, writing my thesis on the Emperor Anastasius I (491-518).
-I have been teaching in the Classics Department at King’s since 2000, and since 2007, I have been Secretary of the Society for the Promotion of Roman Studies.
+I have been teaching in the Classics Department at King’s since 2000, and I am the Secretary of the Hellenic and Roman Societies.

 Research interests and PhD supervision